7 Steps to Picking Small Cap Stocks

 ✓ Was there a sharp reaction on the day of the announcement?

 The market has been on a wild ride during the pandemic but each stock price chart tells a different story.
 Subscribers are sometimes surprised by the reaction of share prices to market moving news like results and prospects.
 This is a variation of the old adage to buy the rumour and sell the news, which has worked very well through this crisis.
 The stock market is always looking for growth, and accelerating growth at that.
-Decelerating growth will often cause a big problem for growth stocks, because valuations are based on higher growth for longer.
-The bottom line is to avoid owning too many stocks that are so expensive that they are vulnerable to any disappointment of other investors’ expectations.
+Decelerating growth will often cause a big problem for growth stocks because valuations are based on higher growth for longer.
+The bottom line is to avoid owning too many stocks that are so expensive that they are vulnerable to any disappointment in other investors’ expectations.

 As fundamental investors, we look forward to results which in some cases (if we are right) should confirm our optimism that a company’s results are underrepresented in the current share price.